areai51/react-component-design/README.md

 Pages are templates with route parameters.
 Pages would also contain styles that will apply the ‘skin’ to the entire page.
 A skin essentially comprises of look and feel, aesthetics of the page.

-## How Reusable should your Components be
+## Do not over engineer your component
 In our quest to make our components re-usable, we start to build in functionality that tries to cover all possible use cases that the component can be used in.
-While doing so we land up over engineering our components.
+While doing so we end up over engineering our components.
 We have examples of button components that also act as hyper link, or an Accordion component that can render either vertically or horizontally.

 Here is an example from react bootstrap , where a button component work works as a hyperlink.
 This is an example of something one must avoid.